 Massage Therapy and Cancer

-Massage Magazine reported that massage therapy is effective for cancer patients with neuropathy.
-Research from the National Cancer Institute shows that many patients stop cancer treatments due to chemotherapy-induced neuropathy.
-Oncology massage has grown in popularity to help patients cope with the side effects of some cancer treatments, such as fatigue, pain, or nausea.
+Massage Magazine reported that massage therapy is effective for cancer patients experiencing neuropathy—a condition whose symptoms are weakening, numbness, or pain, usually in hands or feet.
+Research from the National Cancer Institute revealed that many patients stop their cancer treatment due to chemotherapy-induced neuropathy.
+Oncology massage, for this reason, has grown in popularity to help patients cope with the side effects of some cancer treatments, such as fatigue, pain, or nausea.

 Massage Therapy and Multiple Sclerosis

 Multiple sclerosis (MS) affects a body’s nervous system, causing pain, muscular coordination problems, and sometimes anxiety and depression.
-Massage therapy and neuromuscular massage can increase bloodflow to muscles to ease pain.
+Massage therapy, more specifically neuromuscular massage, can increase bloodflow to muscles, which softens tissues and can ease pain.
 Massage therapist Nancy Porambo told US News and World Report the reduced rigidity after massage gives the sympathetic nervous system a break, “which is rejuvenating and allows the body to heal.”

 Massage Therapy and Gastrointestinal Issues